davestaxcp/CounterpartyTimeline2023/TokenTimeline2023.md

 Timeline Asset/Project: **BITCORN.GLASSES**

 Significance: In the past, the only way to truly "destroy" a Counterparty asset's supply was to send it to a valid bitcoin burn address.
 After the token 'destroy' function was added to the Counterparty protocol, [BITCORN.GLASSES](https://xchain.io/asset/BITCORN.GLASSES) was the first token destruction done historically.
-A total of 470 tokens were destroyed with tag *Supply Capped*.
+A total of 470 tokens were destroyed with a memo stating: *Supply Capped*.
 At this time of writing, only 30 tokens remain of the BITCORN.GLASSES subasset.

 Related Links: https://xchain.io/asset/BITCORN.GLASSES